mautic/developer-documentation-new/docs/rest_api/stages.rst

 Stages
 #######

-Use this API to manage and retrieve details about Contact stages in Mautic.
+Use this API to manage and retrieve details about Contact Stages in Mautic.

 .. .. code-block:: php